ZarnackGroup/racoon_clip/docs/tutorial_mir.rst

 Obtaining chimeric crosslinks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The deduplicated bam files are then converted to bed files using bedtools bamtobed.
 The reads are shifted 1nt upstream (5’ direction) with bedtools shift -m 1 -p -1, because the UV crosslink should be positioned 1nt before the stop of the non-miR part of the read.
-Then the read ID (which now also contains the miR name) is truncated to the miR name using awk, the bed file is split into plus and minus strand and the reads are reduced to 1nt crosslinks again using awk.
+Then the read ID (which now also contains the miR name) is truncated to the miR name using awk, the BED file is split by strand, and the strand-aware 5' end is reduced to a one-nucleotide crosslink using the left edge on the plus strand and the right edge on the minus strand.

 To allow visualisation in a genome browser, the 1nt crosslink bed file is then also converted into a .bigWig file using bedGraphToBigWig.
 These bigWig files are then merged with bigWigMerge by the experiment groups specified by the user.